 I’m here to tell you that anyone can sew.
 You don’t have to be “the sewing type”.
 It’s just a learned skill like anything else.
 But it does take dedication.
 Nothing worthwhile is learned overnight.

 How I learned to sew.

 I learned to sew in community college at age 18, then went on to earn a degree in fashion design at FIDM in Los Angeles.
 I never did sew very well in design school as we didn’t have much instruction in actual sewing.
 I used to send my final projects to the cleaners to have the zippers installed!
-After graduation, I worked as an assistant designer and costumer in film but never actually touched a sewing machine.
-Then I started a line of kids vests and hats made from upcycled mumus and began sewing my own samples and took them on the road.
+After graduation, I worked as an assistant designer and costumer in film.
+Then I started a line of kids vests back in 1992 and hats made from upcycled mumus from thrift shops, and began sewing my own samples and took them on the road.
 Which was frustrating and humbling.
 Sewing was hard!
-But it’s so much easier to learn now, with blogs , You Tube , online classes, and easier to understand Indie patterns.
+But it’s so much easier to learn now, with blogs, You Tube, online classes, and easier for beginners to understand Indie patterns.

-If you are just getting started sewing, or trying to convince a friend or family member into getting started, here is a link to an essay I wrote about reasons to we should still learn to sew in an age of cheap, readily available clothing
+If you are just getting started sewing, or trying to convince a friend or family member into getting started, here is a link to an essay I wrote in 2010 listing many reasons to learn to sew in an age of cheap, readily available clothing.

 Thanks for stopping by my blog!
 I hope you will be inspired to create something for yourself.

 To read a recap of my first five years of blogging, click here.